centre-for-virus-research/CVR-VBG-2024/docs/Transcriptomics.md

 cd MyRNASeq
 ```

-This workshop use single-end strand-specific RNA-Seq reads from six samples (6 fastq files), located in **/home4/VBG_data/RNASeq**
+This workshop use single-end strand-specific RNA-Seq reads from six samples (6 fastq files, which have been sub-sampled), located in **/home4/VBG_data/RNASeq**

 You will generate soft links to these files in your current directory.